suurjaak/dblite/README.md

     tx.insert("test", val="will be rolled back automatically by Transaction")
 ```

-Queries directly on the Database object use autocommit mode.
+Queries directly on the Database object use autocommit mode:
+every action query gets committed immediately.

 Database instances are usable as context managers: